pratikbutani/MultiSelectSpinner/README.md

 		// Removed second parameter, position.
 Its not required now..
 		// If you want to pass preselected items, you can do it while making listArray,
-		// pass true in setSelected of any item that you want to preselect
+		// Pass true in setSelected of any item that you want to preselect
 		// LOGICALLY, PASS Only One Item As SELECTED... singleSpinnerSearch.setItems(listArray0, new SingleSpinnerListener() {
 			@Override